mukesh2966/Kafka-MQ/ReadMe.md

+# ReadMe File

+#### This file is also included as docker-setup.properties in docker-demo/setup folder.

 ###### download the kafka package kafka_2.13-2.8.0 link https://www.apache.org/dyn/closer.cgi?path=/kafka/2.8.0/kafka_2.13-2.8.0.tgz

 ###### that package and everything is also uploaded in the github repo